danny0838/git-store-meta/README.md

 - perl >=5.8 with built-in modules (required by Git)
 - sort (any version) (required by Git)
 - setfacl, getfacl (optional, for manipulating ACL metadata)
-- touch, chown, chgrp (optional, for applying metadata to links)
+- touch, chown, chgrp (optional, for applying metadata to symbolic links)

 Usage:
 -------------------------------------------------------------------------------